+The dynamic simulation studies in Interconnected System began many years ago using representative parameters for excitation systems supplied by manufacturers and experienced annalists.
 A good representation of excitation systems in generating units is indispensable if is wished a realistic simulation of the transients phenomena of electromecanics nature that define the power stability system.
-The dynamic simulation studies of the Venezuelan Interconnected System began many years ago using representative parameters for excitation systems supplied by manufacturers and experienced annalists.
 As a logic step for the evaluation of the digital simulation studies of the system, it was considered necessary verify the precision of the models employed.
 This evaluation began with a field test program of the most representative excitation systems, with the goal of adjusting the models to reality.
-In this test program the excitation systems was externally disturbed, and at the same time, the evolution in time of excitation voltage and the terminal voltage of the generating units were oscillographly registered.
-Subsequently, the digital test was simulated changing the system parameters, until a correspondence in accord with the field test simulation was found excitation systems of the Interconnected System.
-In this work, will be only considerated the fallowing normalized models.
+The main thrust of the dynamic tests performed centers around small signal step responses and frequency responses of the excitation system.
+From these tests it is possible to model the linear characteristics of the system which make up the bulk of the computer model.
+Gains and time constants of the exciter and regulator can be obtained readily from offline response data.
+While running a unit offline at rated speed and voltage, a small step input is placed into the reference of the voltage regulator.
+The response of the generator terminal voltage is recorded.
+In this test program the excitation systems was externally disturbed, and the excitation voltage time response and the terminal voltage time response in generating units were oscillographly registered.
+Subsequently, the digital test was simulated changing the system parameters, until a correspondence in accord with the field test simulation was found.
+Before the process of comparing the estimated model to the test data can begin, it is first necessary to have a good model of the generator and the rotating exciter (if present).
+This means good test data for both machines, including reactances. time constants. and saturation characteristics must be available.